TechnologyClassroom/CuttleMultiplayer/CuttleMultiplayerPlainText.md

 * 5	Draw TWO cards.
 * 6	Destroy ALL permanents.
 * 7	Draw a card and immediately play it (even if it is to your disadvantage).
 If the card cannot be used, discard.
 * 9	Return a permanent card to owner’s hand.
+That permanent card cannot be played next turn.

 # Permanent Cards (Play sideways)